Tools of the trade

 yq and jq

-jq is a lightweight command-line JSON processor that reads JSON, applies queries and filters to transform, extract, and format data, and outputs the result—useful for slicing, mapping, and aggregating JSON in scripts and pipelines.
+jq is a lightweight command-line JSON processor that reads JSON, applies queries and filters to transform, extract, and format data, and outputs the result.
+This is useful for slicing, mapping, and aggregating JSON in scripts and pipelines.

 yq is a command-line YAML processor (also supports JSON) that applies jq-like queries and transformations to read, update, convert, and write YAML/JSON—useful for scripting config files and pipelines.